-The Naipa Shiatsu Massager is absolutely the best shiatsu neck massager on the market, but it can be used anywhere on the body.
+The Invospa Shiatsu Back and Neck Shiatsu Massager is absolutely the best shiatsu neck massager on the market, but it can be used anywhere on the body.
 The curved shape of the massager lends itself well to being wrapped around the torso, for either lower back tension or stomach cramps.
 It can also be wrapped around arms and legs, for specific muscle tension issues there.
-The massager comes with a mesh dust cover to place over the massager head to cushion the massage, if that is what you prefer.
+The massager comes with a duffle bag so you can easily take on anywhere with you, and still remain stylish.

-The Naipa massager is also great for being used in the car or at work.
+The Invospa Shiatsu Back and Neck Shiatsu Massager is also great for being used in the car or at work.
 The car adapter lets you plug it in while on long car rides, so you can relax when in traffic or on a road trip.
-The long wall AC adapter of the Naipa means that you can easily wear it at a desk while reading, on the couch at home, or anywhere you want to relax.
+The long wall AC adapter of the Invospa means that you can easily wear it at a desk while reading, on the couch at home, or anywhere you want to relax.
 The heat function aids relaxation, by helping muscles tense and release when the shiatsu massage is being performed.

-The Naipa Shiatsu Neck Massager is less expensive than other massagers on this list, while still having the highest customer satisfaction of any shiatsu neck massager on the market.
+Surprisingly, this massager is not more expensive than others massagers on this list, while still having the highest customer satisfaction of any shiatsu neck massager on the market.
 It is not wireless, which can be inconvenient if you want to use the massager out on your back porch, but the cords are long enough that it is not a huge inconvenience.
-Some people say that the 20 minute auto-off does not last long enough, but as the massager can be turned back on immediately, most find that that is not an inconvenience.
+Some people say that the massage pressure in not strong enough, but most find it appropriate enough.

-- 8 deep-kneading shiatsu massage nodes with heat that relieve sore muscles
+- 3D deep-kneading shiatsu massage nodes with heat that relieve sore muscles

 - Flexible straps so you can relieve soreness in harder to reach areas